FAQ: Internship Funding

 What if the dates of my internship change?

-You are welcome to work longer than your original dates but we cannot increase your funding amount.
+You are welcome to stay at your internship longer than your original dates but we cannot increase your funding amount.
 If you need to decrease your dates, please notify us as soon as possible so that we can work with you to either adjust your stipend or arrange a repayment.

 What do I need to do once my internship is over?